Tee Corinne: Death and legacy

-Corinne died in Sunny Valley, Oregon, on August 27, 2006, after a struggle with liver cancer.
+Corinne died in Sunny Valley, Oregon, on August 27, 2006, from liver cancer.
 She was 62 years old.

 Corinne donated her papers to the University of Oregon Libraries' Special Collections and University Archives, where they are now available for research.
 The collection includes correspondence, literary manuscripts, artwork, photographs, artifacts, and other documents that reflect Corinne's life and work.
 Moonforce Media created the Tee A. Corinne Prize for Lesbian Media Artists in 2006 to annually honor Corinne as an artist with bold vision and a fierce dedication to encouraging and preserving lesbian art.
 The award is an unrestricted grant of up to $1,000 annually.
 The prize is dedicated to artists working in photography, film, video, digital media, new media, or any fusions of these forms and in any genre including documentary, narrative, experimental, or any other styles or combination of genres.
 The award furthers Corinne's wish that individual lesbian artists be financially supported to work independently and without censorship.

 In 2014, Corinne was included prominently in a 45-year retrospective on LGBT photography on the website of news station KQED.

 In 2015 the Golden Crown Literary Society awarded the first Tee Corinne Outstanding Cover Design award to Ann McMan for her work on the book Everything.

 In 2016, Lesbian News published a laudatory editorial retrospective on Corinne's life.

 The book A Forest Fire Between Us by Charlotte Flint was published in 2025.
 It is a collection of some of Corinne’s work and associated ephemera.